i2p/i2p.www/i2p2www/spec/filter-format.rst

 breaches a certain threshold, that destination gets recorded in a given file.
 Examples::

- 30/5 recorder /path/aggressive.txt
+ 30/5 record /path/aggressive.txt
- 60/5 recorder /path/very_aggressive.txt
+ 60/5 record /path/very_aggressive.txt

 It is possible to use a recorder to record aggressive destinations to a given file,